Akasha aims to inspire every person on the planet to develop a personal mythic relationship with the universe.

 Archetype

-Plato introduced the term “archetype” when describing the notion of an archetypal universe.
-In the 4th century, Plato made the most substantial contribution to Greek cosmology, characterizing the universe as thoroughly imbued with soul.
-Plato’s cosmology, as described in the Timaeus, consists of eternal forms or ideals, which are conceptual possibilities in the mind of God.
+In the 4th century BCE, Plato introduced the term “archetype” in describing an archetypal universe.
+His most significant contribution to Greek cosmology was the idea that the universe is thoroughly imbued with soul.
+In the Timaeus, he articulates a cosmology based on eternal forms or ideals—conceptual possibilities in the mind of God.

+Carl Jung, the Swiss psychiatrist who founded analytical psychology, perceived archetypes as fundamental components of the human psyche that universally exist across various cultures.
 The transition from the Platonic conceptualization of archetypes as the fundamental structures of reality to the Jungian understanding of archetypes as the essential structures of the human psyche marked a significant metaphysical and cosmological shift in the Western worldview.
-Carl Jung perceived archetypes as essential components of the human psyche that universally exist across various cultures.
 In Archetypes of the Collective Unconscious, Jung describes the nature of these expressions of the collective unconscious:

 Reimagining Tarot for the Modern Era